kubevirt/kubevirt.github.io/_posts/2019-12-17-KubeVirt_UI_options.md

 ## Summary

-From the different options we have investigated, we can conclude that OpenShift Console along with OKD Kubernetes distribution provides a poweful way to manage and control our KubeVirt objects.
+From the different options we have investigated, we can conclude that OpenShift Console along with OKD Kubernetes distribution provides a powerful way to manage and control our KubeVirt objects.
 From the user interface, a developer or operator can do pretty much everything you do in the command line.
 Additionally, users can create custom reusable templates to deploy their virtual machines with specific requirements.
 Wizard dialogs are provided as well in order to guide new users during the creation of their VMs.

 OpenShift Console can also be considered as an interesting option in case your KubeVirt installation is running on a native Kubernetes cluster.